Madison Cassels, Board Chair

 Hobbies: “When am not kicking ass for the working class, I am a homebody who is an avid fiction reader and enjoys crocheting while watching Netflix.”

-Billy Husher, Board Vice Chair
+Billy Husher, Board Secretary

 Billy was born in Albuquerque NM, moved to Oklahoma at the age of 2, and moved again to southeast Missouri at the age of 9.
 Growing up with a single mom who was struggling to make ends meet for her family, Billy quickly learned to adapt to difficult situations and to see the beauty and the grave injustice in the world.
 He was adopted by his stepfather, Bill Husher Sr., after moving to Missouri at the age of nine.
 He studied Spanish and Political Science at Southeast Missouri State University and the Universidad Antonio de Nebrija as the first member of his family to go to college.
 After college Billy joined the struggle for social justice as a union organizer in New Mexico and Colorado.
 He is now attending the University of Denver Sturm College of law where he is on the executive board of the Immigration, Refugee, and Asylum Coalition.
 Billy also served on the board of Rights for All People for 3 years and is a founding Board Member of Colorado People’s Alliance.